 The two categories of fishing on freshwaters (inland) are commercial and sport-recreational.
 The management of inland waters is the responsibility of fishing rights holders, mostly associations, covering management elements such as fishing rights, permits, control and stocking surveillance.

 Croatia’s coastal areas and inland waters have perfect conditions for aquaculture development.
 In 2015, the total number of aquaculture production centers was 420, including both marine (373 farms) and freshwater (47 farms).
-The farms are mostly represented with the microscale enterprises, in particularly, family owned farms.
-Farming aquatic organisms comprises marine aquaculture and farming in fresh (inland) waters.
+The farms are mostly represented by microscale enterprises, particularly, family-owned farms.

-The farming of freshwater fish species is performed as farming of warm-water species (cyprinid species) and farming of cold-water species (salmonid species).
+The farming of freshwater fish species is divided between farming of warm-water species (cyprinid species) and farming of cold-water species (salmonid species).
 The most important species in freshwater farming are carp (Cyprinus carpio) and rainbow trout (Oncorhynchus mykiss).
 Total annual production of freshwater aquaculture in 2015 was 4,832 tonnes.
-Carp is traditionally farmed in the county of Slavonia, the lowland part of the Eastern Croatia.
+Carp is traditionally farmed in the region of Slavonia, the lowland part of Eastern Croatia.
 Common carp represents 82 % (3,401 tonnes in 2015) of the total national carp production, whereas the rest is made up by Bighead carp, Grass carp, and Silver carp.
-The freshwater aquaculture production is mostly sold at the national market, but also at the EU market with the export of about 42 %.
+The freshwater aquaculture production is mostly sold on the national market, but also to the EU market with the exports of about 42 %.
 In 2015, out of 47 facilities there were 24 cyprinid and 23 salmonid farming facilities, respectively, in 18 different counties.

-Even though the domestic freshwater aquaculture represents a relatively small part of the fisheries and aquaculture sector’s economy, it has the potential to boost development and jobs in the inland and rural areas of the country.
-The freshwater aquaculture sector is very important for the maintenance and conservation of biological diversity, and supporting vulnerability of the local environment.
+Though domestic freshwater aquaculture represents a relatively small part of the fisheries and aquaculture sector’s economy, it has the potential to boost development and jobs in the inland and rural areas of the country.
+The freshwater aquaculture sector is very important for the maintenance and conservation of biological diversity, and supporting a vulnerable local environment.

 Processing and trade

 The fish processing industry with its 130 years old tradition is situated in coastal and rural area.
-The average size of the enterprises is around 60 (number of full-time employees), while the total amount of recorded employees is around 1,500.
+The average size of the enterprises is around 60 (full-time employees), while the total amount of recorded employees is approximately 1,500.
 Important products are canned fish (small oil fish, large pelagic fish), dried, salted, fish filets (mostly from seabass and seabram as well as from small pelagic, which include sardine and anchovy), and frozen fish (crustaceans, shellfish, and molluscs).
 Capture of small pelagic fish is transformed chiefly into salted and canned products.
 Smoked and marinated products are also produced in small quantities.
-The total amount of processesed products was 23,508 tonnes in 2015.
+The total amount of processed products was 23,508 tonnes in 2015.

-Market organization of fisheries products is based on registered first buyers.
-The first sales in accordance with the Marine Fisheries Act may only be done to the registered first buyers.
+The market organization of fisheries products is based on registered first buyers.
+The first sales in accordance with the Marine Fisheries Act may only be to the registered first buyers.
 Capture fisheries products may be placed on the market for the first time in accordance with the regulation governing marketing standards (presentation, preservation, freshness, and size).

+Fisheries are an important element of the overall export of agricultural products for the Republic of Croatia.
 Croatia is a net exporter of fish and seafood products.
-Export of farmed tuna is ranked the fifth highest in the total export of agricultural products of Croatia.
+Export of farmed tuna is ranked fifth highest among Croatia's total agricultural products exports.
 Japan is the most important destination for Croatian tuna, while within the EU, Italy and Spain are the main export destinations for fresh fish and salted products, respectively.
 Demersal fish and cephalopods are exported fresh mainly to Italy.
-Export of fish and seafood in 2014 amounted to about €187.1 million, split more or less equally between the EU and destinations outside the EU.
-The total exports of fisheries and aquaculture products accounted to 52,652 tonnes in 2014.
+Export of fish and seafood in 2014 amounted €187.1 million, split more or less equally between the EU and destinations outside the EU.
+The total exports of fisheries and aquaculture products amounted to 52,652 tonnes in 2014.

 According to the Eurostat data, per capita consumption of fish and seafood (live weight equivalent – kg/capita per year) in Croatia is estimated at 18.4 kg.
 Total consumption of fish and fish products per capita is significantly lower than in other Mediterranean countries.
-Consumers prefer captured fish, fresh, whole, and domestically produced.
+Consumers prefer captured fish, fresh, whole, and domestic products.
 A small percentage of processed fish is consumed, usually as canned products.
 Fish is consumed mostly at home, traditionally once a week (on Friday) and during holidays and traditional Observances.
 The consumption of fish is higher in coastal areas than inland.
 Most fish are sold at traditional fish markets where the availability and freshness of fish products is considered very good.
-Consumption of fisheries and aquaculture products in Croatia has been increasing throughout the years.
+Consumption of fisheries and aquaculture products in Croatia has been increasing.

-The key challenges in Croatian fisheries sector are increasing in the competitiveness and sustainability of fisheries enterprises, including small-scale coastal fleets, and the improvement of safety and working conditions, as well as to increase quality, control, and traceability of catches.
+The key challenges in Croatian fisheries sector are responding to the competitiveness and sustainability of fisheries enterprises, including small-scale coastal fleets.
+The improvement of safety and working conditions, as well as increasing quality, control, and traceability of catches is a high priority.

-Based on the National Strategic Plan for Aquaculture Development 2014–2020 the main challenges in aquaculture sector are poor diversification of species and products, technological development of the sector, non-existence of marketing strategy and lack of product branding and licensing.
-Lack of processing capacities and production of products with a higher added value, together with market instability and high production price are additional challenges to be overcome.
+Based on the National Strategic Plan for Aquaculture Development 2014–2020 the main challenges in the aquaculture sector are poor diversification of species and products, technological development of the sector, non-existence of marketing strategies and the lack of product branding and licensing.
+The lack of processing capacities and production of products with a higher added value, together with market instability and high production price are additional challenges to be overcome.

-After Croatia joined the EU, the national aquaculture sector, and especially freshwater aquaculture sector, has been influenced by structural changes on the market for both producers and consumers.
-While international trade has become easier, domestic trade of aquaculture products became more difficult due to the increased competition.
-Therefore, Croatian aquaculture sector needs to increase its competitive advantages for the entire sector to secure economically, environmentally, and socially sustainable development of the sector.
+After Croatia joined the EU, the national aquaculture sector, and especially the freshwater aquaculture sector, has been influenced by structural changes on the market for both producers and consumers.
+While international trade has become easier, domestic trade of aquaculture products has became more difficult due to the increased competition.
+Therefore, the Croatian aquaculture sector needs to increase its competitive advantages for the entire sector to secure economically, environmentally, and socially sustainable development in the future.

-Processing industry faces challenges which shall be overcome by improving the market organization of fishery products and establishing the first processors organizations (POs), as well as with achieving greater market supply with high-quality fish products, thus creating more accessible and new markets, while fostering producers’ competitiveness by establishing POs.
-Additional challenge is to improve cooling/storage capacities to satisfied efficiency, health, and safety as well as product quality.
+The processing industry is facing its challenges by improving the market organization of fishery products and establishing the first processors organizations (POs), as well as achieving greater market supply with high-quality fish products.
+This meaures are creating more accessible and new markets, while fostering producers’ competitiveness.
+An additional challenge for processors is to improve cooling/storage capacities to satisfy efficiency, health, and safety standards as well as product quality.

 Useful Links for Croatia